madalinpopa/ubuntu-server-automation/README.md

 Now that we have our Ansible project set up, let's move on to configuring our VPS.
 We will focus on the following areas:

-- Package Installation: Install essential packages like Docker, Cady, Git, and Python.
+- **Package Installation**: Install essential packages like Docker, Cady, Git, and Python.
-- Security Setup: Configure firewall rules, enable SSH hardening, and set up fail2ban.
+- **Security Setup**: Configure firewall rules, enable SSH hardening, and set up fail2ban.
-- Service Configuration: Create an configure Docker containers with different services.
+- **Service Configuration**: Create an configure Docker containers with different services.

 ### Package Installation